josephwb/Translogrifier/README.md

 ###NOTE###
 All values are in terms of number of SAMPLES (NOT generations).
 All line returns are expected to be in unix format.
 This is not checked.
+Assumes that translation tables (if present) are identical across files.
+This is not yet checked.